LHNCBC/expression-editor/README.md

 # The LHC Rule Editor

-A widget to make it easier to create FHIRPath given a FHIR Questionnaire.
+A widget to add FHIRPath expressions to a given FHIR Questionnaire.

 ## Usage

 The Lister Hill Center (LHC) Rule Editor can be used both as an Angular Component or a Web Component.

 ### Attributes available

 Note: To use the attributes for Web Components change the camel case below to kebab case (with a dash).
 This does not apply to the keys of the `style` object.

 * `fhirQuestionnaire` - The FHIR Questionnaire the user will edit using the widget.
-* `itemLinkId` - The linkID to use as a context when evaluating the FHIR Questionnaire.
+* `itemLinkId` - The linkID on which the FHIRPath expression will be stored.
-* `save` - Called after the user clicks `save` inside the widget and passes in the new version of the FHIR Questionnaire the user entered.
+* `save` - Callback called after the user clicks `save` inside the widget and passes in the new version of the FHIR Questionnaire the user entered as a parameter.
-* `expressionUrl` - By default the widget modifies the calculatedExpression.
+* `expressionUri` - By default the widget modifies the calculatedExpression.
   You can specify a different expression URL here.
+Only valueExpression extensions are currently supported.
 * `expressionLabel` - Heading name to use to show user when entering the expression.
 * `titleName` - Main widget heading shown to the user.
-* `style` - Specify custom CSS to be used by the widget for:
+* `style` (object) - Specify custom CSS to be used by the widget for:
   * h1 - Main heading
   * h2 - Secondary headings
   * previewArea - FHIRPath preview area